 Medical Radiation Science

-Medical radiation science students will be prepared to accept responsibility for the care of individual patients by developing the necessary ethical, medico-legal, cultural awareness and communication abilities.
-These skills will enable you to establish appropriate interpersonal relationships with patients and colleagues so they can function effectively and sensitively as health care professionals.
+The first year is interprofessional and taken with other health science and science students.
+From the second year, your study will focus on your elected major.
+You will be prepared to accept responsibility for the care of individual patients by developing the necessary ethical, medico-legal, cultural awareness and communication abilities.
+These skills will enable you to establish appropriate interpersonal relationships with patients and colleagues so that you can work effectively and sensitively as a healthcare professional.

 Please see our correlation comparability for previous TEE subjects, WACE courses and WACE ATAR courses.

 Selection rank adjustments (previously referred to as ATAR-related adjustments)